Description

 This step is currently applied only to NIRSpec Fixed-Slit, NIRSpec MOS, NIRSpec TSO (BrightObj), NIRCam and NIRISS WFSS, and NIRCam TSGRISM observations.

 If the step parameter slit_name is left unspecified, the default behavior is to extract all slits that project onto the detector.
 A single slit may be extracted by specifying the slit name with the slit_name argument.
 In the case of a NIRSpec fixed-slit exposure the allowed slit names are: “S1600A1”, “S200A1”, “S200A2”, “S200B1” and “S400A1”.
-For NIRSpec MOS exposures, the slit name is the slitlet number from the MSA metadata file, corresponding to the value of the “SLTNAME” keyword in FITS products.
+For NIRSpec MOS exposures, the slit name is the slitlet number from the MSA metadata file, corresponding to the value of the “SLTNAME” keyword in FITS products, and it has to be provided as a string, e.g. slit_name=’60’.

 To find out what slits are available for extraction: